Yoga Instructor Career - 2023 Salary, Prospects & More

 Best CPT For You?
 Take the Personal Trainer Certification Online quiz and Get a Personalized Recommendation Just for You

-Yoga is a quick and hassle-free fitness option in terms of apparatus and setup.
+Yoga is a quick and hassle-free fitness option for apparatus and setup.
 That means it can easily be adapted to scenarios in the hospitality field.

-Another area yoga can be profitable is in corporate wellness.
+Another area in yoga that can be profitable is corporate wellness.

 Corporate wellness is a business practice that falls under the human resources dept of a company, aimed at optimizing staff health to optimize productivity.